StrangeBeeCorp/docs/docs/thehive/user-guides/analyst-corner/cases/case-links/add-a-link-to-a-case.md

 <!-- md:version 5.5 --> <!-- md:permission `manageCase/update` -->

-This topic provides step-by-step instructions for adding a [link to a case](../about-cases.md#linking-elements) in TheHive.

-The link can point to another TheHive case or to an external resource.
+Add a [link to a case](../about-cases.md#linking-elements) in TheHive to connect it with another TheHive case or an external resource for reference and context.

 !!! info "Not applicable to alert links"
     This procedure doesn't apply to alert links that are automatically created when [creating a case from an alert](../../alerts/create-a-case-from-an-alert.md) or [adding an alert to an existing case](../../alerts/add-an-alert-to-an-existing-case.md).